nakednous/p5.polyomino.js/README.md

 }
 ```

-Access the polyomino array `shape` property to read it or write it.
-For instance `console.log(polyomino.shape)` will write to the console the polyomino shape.
+Use the polyomino `shape` property ro set /get the polyomino shape array.
+For instance `console.log(polyomino.shape)` will write to the console the polyomino shape array.

+Use the polyomino `update(memory2D, x, y)` to check `memory2D` collisions.